mxstn/mxstn.github.io/_pages/mountains.md

 Below, I tried to collect more or less what I have done so far in the mountains.
 I am grateful for all the friends that joined on most of these adventures, and the amazing times we shared together :)

-The list below does not include training laps to minor peaks and multi-pitch climbs down in the valley; further it is sorted by mountain ranges in the eastern alps.
+The list below is sorted by mountain ranges in the eastern alps.
 Since the Wetterstein range are my home mountains, they come first :)

 ## Wetterstein